UVVM/UVVM/doc/source/uvvm_getting_started.rst

 .. note::

-    UVVM and UVVM Light require VHDL 2008 to compile.
+    UVVM and UVVM Light require VHDL-2008 or newer to compile.

 **********************************************************************************************************************************
 Installation